 Dive Tutukaka.
-Dive trips cost NZ$249, including rented gear (add NZ$10 for lunch).
+Dive trips with Dive Tutuka to the spectacular Poor Knights Islands include rented gear.
+Lunch is extra but inexpensive.
 You can also sail on The Perfect Day, a 70-foot luxury multilevel boat between November and April.
-This trip includes a half day of sightseeing, with the option to go kayaking, snorkeling, and diving (NZ$149).
+This trip includes a half day of sightseeing, with the option to go kayaking, snorkeling, and diving.
 Free transfers to and from Whangarei are provided.
 Poor Knights Dive Centre, Marina Rd., Tutukaka, 0173.
 09/434–3867. www.diving.co.nz.
+From NZ$249.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013